 b) Will be reduced by more than 5 mm below the general profile of the surrounding pavement surface after the repair.

-The slurry produced from diamond grinding shall be removed and managed as specified elsewhere in the Contract Documents.
+Slurry produced from diamond grinding shall be removed from the Working Area and managed as specified in the Contract Documents.

 5.07.03 Remove and Replace Hot Mix Asphalt - Uniform Depth

 The asphalt pavement shall be removed to a uniform partial depth equal to the design HMA surface course depth or 40 mm, whichever is greater.
 HMA shall be placed to a compacted thickness equal to the depth of asphalt removal.